hanoii/binance-futures/README.md

 ### #3 Test it out

 That's pretty much it.
-If all worked, you should be able to the url that Heroku gave you, enter your credentials and you should see your open poisitions as well as the URL you have to use on TradingView and payload (message format) examples to enter it.
+If all worked, you should be able to open the web app you just deployed from Heroku, enter your credentials and you should see your open poisitions as well as the URL you have to use on TradingView and payload (message format) examples.

 ## Usage

 Besides accesing the dashboard where there's not a lot, you can use it to gather the webhook URL as well as look at some examples.
 This might evolve over time.

+## Update

+I might be pushing changes from time to time, you can destroy your Heroku instance and recreate it again, that will pull in any new changes.